elastic/examples/README.md

 Docker-based deployments are no exception to the rule.
 In this training we will evaluate Kibana features, upon reaching an **Elastic** stack.

-This project is the workshop part of the [Kibana training](https://git.renault-digital.com/common/training/tree/master/kibana)

 Dependencies & Pre-requisites
 -----------------------------